• Home

 I understand the reason why the phrase “constructive criticism” exists.
 But, I frankly have a very hard time receiving it.
 Looking back, I’ve felt this way my whole life.
 Thankfully, my parents weren’t too critical of me growing up.
-But anytime they were I did’t feel good about it.
-Teacher comments on my report card hurt my feelings.
+But anytime they were I really did’t feel good about it.
+Even teacher comments on my report card hurt my feelings.
 And whenever my bosses gave me a “needs improvement” score on my performance reviews, I’d start fuming.

 Why I dislike constructive criticism